jimbateson7/jamesbateson.co.uk/src/articles/site-tinkering.md

 I﻿'d noticed that the Netlify CMS script was loading on all pages.
 Although once cached it was very small, it's a request that is not needed for users, I only need this to fire on the admin pages when I'm editing content.

 A﻿fter a little bit of searching to remember where I had done this (and why).
 I found that I'd added it to the script injection functionality that Netlify provides.
 I removed this rule and checked everything still works, all good as I have a separate template for the admin that I can just call this script on.
 Be gone JavaScript!

+M﻿y other slight tweak was to make a minor change to my service worker script.
+One of the promise returns in it was playing up and cusing console errors, that seemed to be stopping some Chrome extensions from opening (Wave for example).
+I admit I had to get AI to help me with this one, but it seems to have done the trick.
+Looks like I needed to handle a specific request code return.